CHAPTER TWENTY ONE

-The girl involved in this incident, Janice and I were never more than casual friends, but the distant friendship lasted throughout our lifetimes.
-Mrs. Shipps became my mentor, as sponsor of the Field Rangers, she promoted me to Captain the next school year, and gave me responsibility for assigning posts and training new Field Rangers in fulfilling their duties.
+The girl involved in this incident and I were never more than casual friends, but the distant friendship lasted throughout our lifetimes.
+Mrs. Shipps became my mentor, and, I think, got me promoted to Captain of the Field Rangers.
+That meant that the next school year, it was my responsibility for assigning posts and training new Field Rangers in fulfilling their duties.

 Church, Scouts and PTA